Frisbee: Freestyle disc

-Overall, all ultimate frisbees share the same size, weight, and shape.
-Whereas golf disc has many variations for different uses just as golf shafts in the traditional golf sport.
-Freestyle disc more depends on the performers' needs and weather conditions.

 Disc sports

 The IFT guts competitions in Northern Michigan, the Canadian Open Frisbee Championships (1972), Toronto, Ontario, the Vancouver Open Frisbee Championships (1974), Vancouver, British Columbia, the Octad (1974), New Jersey, the American Flying Disc Open (1974), Rochester, New York, and the World Frisbee Championships (1974), Pasadena, California, are the earliest Frisbee competitions that presented the Frisbee as a new disc sport.
 Before these tournaments, the Frisbee was considered a toy and used for recreation.

 Double disc court

 Double disc court was invented and introduced in 1974 by Jim Palmeri, a sport played with two flying discs and two teams of two players.
 Each team defends its court and tries to land a flying disc in the opposing court.

 Disc dog

 Dogs and their human flying disc throwers compete in events such as distance catching and somewhat choreographed freestyle catching.

 Disc golf

-This is a precision and accuracy sport in which individual players throw a flying disc at a target pole hole.
-In 1926, In Bladworth, Saskatchewan, Canada, Ronald Gibson and a group of his Bladworth Elementary school chums played a game using metal lids, they called "Tin Lid Golf".
+This is a precision and accuracy sport where individual players throw a flying disc at a target pole hole.
+In 1926, In Bladworth, Saskatchewan, Canada, Ronald Gibson and a group of his Bladworth Elementary school friends played a game using metal lids, they called "Tin Lid Golf".
 In 1976, the game of disc golf was standardized with targets called "pole holes" invented and developed by Wham-O's Ed Headrick.